Pro

 Can I export GSC data?

 Export is not built into this page — use Google Search Console directly for full exports.
-Obsurfable focuses on quick in-app review and saving queries to Monitor.
+Obsurfable focuses on quick in-app review alongside AI monitoring.

 Do I need a connected subdomain to use Search performance?